Backbase/variants/docs/ios/IOS_SIGNING.md

 `debug_signing` (from variant configuration) > `signing` (from variant configuration) > `signing` (from global configuration)

+`auto_detect_signing_identity` boolean flag will determine if Variants should attempt to fetch the matching signing certificate from the Keychain Access automatically.
+If this fails, it will fall back to manual signing gracefully.
+Auto detect is enabled by default.

 If no signing configuration is found, an error is thrown to the user so the `variants.yml` must be updated.

 ### Configuration example